Sabrinas Organizing

 Have a helpful binder.

 This is so important for middle school students.
 They already have to deal with a bigger school, more students, and more subjects.
 They don't need to deal with disorganized papers as well.
-My kids loved the more massive 4-inch binder (Affiliate Link) that would hold all their subjects in one.
-It had a zipper so no loose papers would fall out, and it had a handle.
-Note: some school lockers don't fit these binders, so ask the school teachers if there are options where they can store their binder when they are not using it.
+My kids loved the more massive 4-inch binder (affiliate) that would hold all their subjects in one.
+It had a zipper to prevent loose papers from falling out, and it had a handle.
+Note: some school lockers don't fit these binders, so ask the school teachers if there are options where they can store their binder when not in use.

 My daughter and son could leave it in their homeroom at lunch.
 Here is an example of the large binder my kids used.
-Feel free to click on the image and buy through Amazon (Affiliate Link).
-This image is from Amazon (Affiliate Link), if you wish to purchase it, I will receive a small referral fee which will not increase your cost for the product.
+Feel free to click on the image and buy through Amazon (affiliate).
+This image is from Amazon (affiliate), if you wish to purchase it, I will receive a small referral fee which will not increase your cost for the product.

 Image of 4 inch binder Case-it The King Sized Zip Tab Zipper Binder 5 Subject File Folder